ahirsandeep90/my-frequently-asked-question-/readme.txt

 == Frequently Asked Questions ==

-= Are there shortcodes for FAQs items? =
+= Are there shortcodes for FAQs items? = yes

 Yes, one shortcode with four different parameters availabe.
 1. Limit